AYLIEN/aylien_newsapi_csharp/docs/DefaultApi.md

-            var entitiesBodyText = new List<string>(); // List<string> | This parameter is used to find stories based on the specified entities `text` in the body of stories. (optional) var entitiesBodyType = new List<string>(); // List<string> | This parameter is used to find stories based on the specified entities `type` in the body of stories. (optional) var entitiesBodyLinksDbpedia = new List<string>(); // List<string> | This parameter is used to find stories based on the specified entities dbpedia URL in the body of stories. (optional) var sentimentTitlePolarity = "sentimentTitlePolarity_example";  // string | This parameter is used for finding stories whose title sentiment is the specified value. (optional) var sentimentBodyPolarity = "sentimentBodyPolarity_example";  // string | This parameter is used for finding stories whose body sentiment is the specified value. (optional) var mediaImagesCountMin = 56;  // int? | This parameter is used for finding stories whose number of images is greater than or equal to the specified value. (optional) var mediaImagesCountMax = 56;  // int? | This parameter is used for finding stories whose number of images is less than or equal to the specified value. (optional) var mediaVideosCountMin = 56;  // int? | This parameter is used for finding stories whose number of videos is greater than or equal to the specified value. (optional) var mediaVideosCountMax = 56;  // int? | This parameter is used for finding stories whose number of videos is less than or equal to the specified value. (optional) var authorId = new List<int?>(); // List<int?> | This parameter is used for finding stories whose author id is the specified value. (optional) var authorName = "authorName_example";  // string | This parameter is used for finding stories whose author full name contains the specified value. (optional) var sourceId = new List<int?>(); // List<int?> | This parameter is used for finding stories whose source id is the specified value. (optional) var sourceName = new List<string>(); // List<string> | This parameter is used for finding stories whose source name contains the specified value. (optional) var sourceDomain = new List<string>(); // List<string> | This parameter is used for finding stories whose source domain is the specified value. (optional)
+            var entitiesBodyText = new List<string>(); // List<string> | This parameter is used to find stories based on the specified entities `text` in the body of stories. (optional) var entitiesBodyType = new List<string>(); // List<string> | This parameter is used to find stories based on the specified entities `type` in the body of stories. (optional) var entitiesBodyLinksDbpedia = new List<string>(); // List<string> | This parameter is used to find stories based on the specified entities dbpedia URL in the body of stories. (optional) var sentimentTitlePolarity = sentimentTitlePolarity_example;  // string | This parameter is used for finding stories whose title sentiment is the specified value. (optional) var sentimentBodyPolarity = sentimentBodyPolarity_example;  // string | This parameter is used for finding stories whose body sentiment is the specified value. (optional) var mediaImagesCountMin = 56;  // int? | This parameter is used for finding stories whose number of images is greater than or equal to the specified value. (optional) var mediaImagesCountMax = 56;  // int? | This parameter is used for finding stories whose number of images is less than or equal to the specified value. (optional) var mediaVideosCountMin = 56;  // int? | This parameter is used for finding stories whose number of videos is greater than or equal to the specified value. (optional) var mediaVideosCountMax = 56;  // int? | This parameter is used for finding stories whose number of videos is less than or equal to the specified value. (optional) var authorId = new List<int?>(); // List<int?> | This parameter is used for finding stories whose author id is the specified value. (optional) var authorName = authorName_example;  // string | This parameter is used for finding stories whose author full name contains the specified value. (optional) var sourceId = new List<int?>(); // List<int?> | This parameter is used for finding stories whose source id is the specified value. (optional) var sourceName = new List<string>(); // List<string> | This parameter is used for finding stories whose source name contains the specified value. (optional) var sourceDomain = new List<string>(); // List<string> | This parameter is used for finding stories whose source domain is the specified value. (optional)